 Feeding them can therefore be quite challenging, as regular sinking pellets are too large so baby shrimp food is recommended.

 Read Related Article: Vampire Crabs: The Full Care Guide

 The freshwater shrimp keeping hobby has exploded in popularity in recent years.

-There are numerous species of grazing shrimp which enjoy feeding on algae and keep your tank clean, as well as filter feeding species which sift food particles from the water column.
+There are numerous species of grazing shrimp that enjoy feeding on algae and keep your tank clean, as well as filter-feeding species which sift food particles from the water column.